Proposed Legislation Impacts High Income Individuals and Corporations

 - Certain S corporations would be allowed to reorganize as partnerships without triggering tax.
 The eligible S corporation would need to completely liquidate and transfer substantially all its assets and liabilities to a domestic partnership during the two-year period beginning on December 31, 2021.

 Koley Jessen continues to monitor the situation and stay current on the federal and state tax issues facing businesses and individuals.
-If you have additional questions or concerns as the situation develops, please contact a member of the Koley Jessen Estate, Succession and Tax Department.
+If you have additional questions or concerns as the situation develops, please contact a member of the Koley Jessen Business Succession and Estate Planning Law team.